dscnsec/DSC-NSEC-Algorithms/4. Stack/priority_tasks/priority_tasks.md

 - The first line of the input contains a single integer T denoting the number of test cases.
 T test cases folows
 - The first line of each test case contains a single digit N
-- The next line contains N space generated integers
+- The next line contains N space separated integers

 ## Output

-- For each test case, print N space generated integers for which ith element denotes the task with the next greater priority number
+- For each test case, print N space separated integers for which ith element denotes the task with the next greater priority number

 ## Example Input